-Note that the "Helix 2.xx Compatible" version number in the lower portion of the About screen informs you which Helix device firmware version is supported if you are to be sharing presets between Helix Native plug-in and your Helix or HX device.
+Note that the "Helix 2.xx Compatible" version number in the lower portion of the About screen informs you which device firmware version is supported if you are to be sharing presets between Helix Native plug-in and your Helix or HX device.

-Note that we always recommend using the latest available versions of HX Edit, Helix Native, and your device firmware for optimal compatibility!
+Note that we recommend using the latest available versions of HX Edit, Helix Native (where supported by your computer system), and your device firmware for optimal compatibility!
 Please also see "Preset Compatibility with Helix and HX Devices" on page 13.